How to Remove Dashes (-) in Excel?

 Let me show you two really simple ways to do this.

-Remove Dashes using Find and Replace
+Remove Dashes from SSN using Find and Replace

 The easiest way to remove dashes in Excel is to use the Find and Replace feature.